jvican/jvican.github.io/content/post/from-45s-to-1s.md

 Today I explain how I've reduced compilation times dramatically in one of the projects I've been working for the past months.
+This project uses automatic type derivation via Shapeless and I believe the optimizations here presented can be migrated to other Scala projects too.

 My goal is to explain how I: